 - Rub them down with your seasonings.

-- Heat a cast iron pan to medium heat and add olive oil.
+- Heat a cast iron pan to medium heat and add oil.
 Sear each side of the pork shoulder, about 5-6 minutes or so.

 Pegi says